 Note: We harvest rain at our cabin with a gutter and rain barrel system.
 A quick formula to figure rain harvesting on a 2,000 square foot roof: 2,000 x 0.56 = 1,120 gallons per inch of rain.

 As I write this, reading the 2001 article by Louie Bond, “The Fatal Allure of Jacob’s Well,” makes me so uncomfortable that I stand up and walk away from the photographs on my computer screen.
 I have a hard time breathing.
-Louie tells the story of close calls of experienced divers and the fatalities of eight or nine divers from 1964 to 1984 who have become trapped or gone too far into the unknown depths.
-Even if you are a daredevil, don’t even think about exploring the Well’s unforgiving depths.
+Louie tells the story of close calls of experienced divers and the fatalities of eight or nine divers who became trapped in Jacob's Well from 1964 to 1984.
+Even if you are a daredevil, don’t even think about exploring Jacob's Well’s unforgiving depths.

 8. The Jacob’s Well Exploration Project

-Trained cave divers, members of the San Marcos Area Rescue Team, six independent divers, plus members of the Goodenough Springs Exploration Project combined to form the Jacob’s Well Exploration Project (JWEP).
+In 2007, independent divers and members of the Goodenough Springs Exploration Project combined to form the Jacob’s Well Exploration Project (JWEP).
 The group completed the underwater cave system mapping as part of a research project with the Wimberley Valley Watershed Association and landowner David Baker.
 The project has mapped all the areas currently accessible and documented 6,000 feet of underwater passages in the two main caves.
 Cave A extends approximately 4,500 feet in a northwesterly direction, while Cave B branches from the central section in a northerly direction for 1,500 feet.

 The team provides presentations about the caves’ history, hydrology, and biology to interested groups.
 The team members raise awareness by conducting safe cave diving operations using team-specific requirements with visitors supervised by a project safety officer.
 JWEP divers utilize side-mount air cylinder configurations to squeeze through the narrow cave areas, and some team members use battery-operated diver propulsion vehicles.